Pride is for everyone.”

 7. Flag for the Asexual Community

 Asexual is a broad term, and each of the flag’s colours denotes something different.
-The colour black is associated with asexuality.
+Black represents asexuality on the flag.
 Grey is the colour of demisexuality, which occurs when a person only develops sexual interest for someone after forming a deep emotional bond with them.
-Allies in the community are represented by white.
-Purple is the colour that represents the entire asexual community.
+Also, White on the flag symbolizes allies within the LGBTQ+ community.
+While, Purple is the colour that represents the entire asexual community.

 8. The Bisexual Pride Flag